 During that 1982 season my oldest son reached the age of two.
-By the end of the 162nd game that year, my son had come to know, and love the Dodgers through the voice of Vin Scully, just like his father.
+By the end of the 162nd game that year, my son had come to know, and love the Dodgers through the voice of Vin Scully, just like his dad.
 Naturally.
-In the months following the passing of my mother, and the premature ending of the Dodgers’ season, I often had to console my son regarding the concept of loss.
+In the months following the passing of my mom, and the premature ending of the Dodgers’ season, I often had to console my son regarding the concept of loss.
 To help him understand and cope with the Dodgers’ absence from the playoffs was simple:“There’s always next year.”
 The concept of losing a loved one like Grandma, however, was a little more complex.
 Or so I thought.

 Every night while I put my son to sleep, we would always repeat the same routine by sending our love to our family members through a series of blessings:

 -“Bless mommy, and bless the baby, bless my uncles, and bless my aunts…”

 The list continued, and typically worked its way out from our immediate family to our extended relatives.